thundercore/developers-portal/docs-en/bep20-on-thunder.md

 BEP20-TT:

 Currently, the ThunderCore Hub wallet does not support BEP20-TT.
 Thus, please do not deposit BEP20-TT directly into the ThunderCore Hub wallet.

 If you would like to bridge your BEP20-TT back to your ThunderCore Hub wallet, please visit the ThunderCore Bridge through MetaMask to transfer your assets to the ThunderCore Mainnet.
-You may refer to the [tutorial](https://docs.thundercore.com/docs/TransferringCrossChainAssets-BSC.pdf) of [ThunderCore Bridge](https://bridge.thundercore.com/bsc/).
+You may refer to the <a href="https://docs.thundercore.com/docs/TransferringCrossChainAssets-BSC.pdf">tutorial</a> of <a href="https://bridge.thundercore.com/bsc/">ThunderCore Bridge</a>.

 Minimum Deposit: 500 BEP20-TT
 ```